SladeThe/yav/README.md

 #### Single field struct validation

-The field name passed to `yav.Chain` doesn't affect the validation process and is only necessary for building a validation error.
+The field name passed to `yav.Chain` doesn't affect the validation process and is only necessary for building a validation error, so that you may use whatever naming style you like, i.e. `id`, `ID`, `Id`.

 ```go
 type AccountID struct {